gavD/step-by-step-web-apps-with-lithium-php/_posts/2013-10-27-poking-around.markdown

 ## What are we working with here?

-The Framework project that we cloned is a sample Lithium application with all the proper directories set up.
+The Framework project that we cloned is a sample Li3 application with all the proper directories set up.
 It's a nice structure that we are using as a starting point.

 ## What's what?